kubernetes/enhancements/keps/sig-network/3766-referencegrant/README.md

-This section lists some of the outstanding questions people have had about ReferenceGrant, and other items that we'll be clarifying in the godoc and other documentation as part of the transition to the new API group, keeping in mind that we will not be adding any new features, fields, or behavior, just clarifying what's done already.
+This section lists some of the outstanding questions people have had about ReferenceGrant, and other items that we'll be clarifying in the godoc and other documentation as part of the transition to the new API group, along with any other changes we need to make that aren't already reflected in this document.

 Also note that we don't consider any of these blockers for the general _idea_ of moving ReferenceGrant to the new API group, just notes to save discussion time.